• Skip to primary navigation

 Instructions

-• Tenderize pork loin center cuts on both sides using the back of a knife and transfer to a large bowl.
-Add marinade ingredients to the pork and mix well.
-Cover pork with a lid or plastic wrap and marinate for at least 30 minutes or overnight for best results.
+• Then transfer to a large mixing bowl, add the marinade ingredients as listed above, and mix well.
+Cover and marinate for at least 30 minutes or overnight for best results.

-• Heat vegetable oil in a large non-stick pan on medium heat.
-Fry pork chops in small batches with some of the marinade and do not over crowd the pan.
+• Heat vegetable oil in a large nonstick pan on medium heat.
+Pan fry the pork in small batches with some of the marinade to avoid overcrowding the pan.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!